big-Bong/ERAV2/README.md

 Each folder corresponds to a different session.
 This will be the root folder for the entire course.
 The latest session's assignment details will be on top.
 Please scroll down for older sessions.

+## Session 9 (Advanced Convolutions)

+Session 9 contains the following files:
+> 1. Vasu_ERAV2_Session9.ipynb: This is the main file from which the code will get executed.
+This is designed like a Jupyter/Google Colab notebook.
+The notebook logs will contain the model summary, train/test logs, and train/test accuracy graphs.
+> 2. model.py: This contains the actual neural network architecture.
+Our model follows C1C2C3C4O structure.
+Each convolution block contains 3 convolution layers followed by an AntMan convolution.
+The AntMan convolution also uses dilated kernels.
+C3 and C4 use depthwise separable convolutions as well.
+> 3. utils.py: Contains all utility functions related to training and testing the model.
+Getting the summary of the model, and transforming the data

+## Session 7 (In-Depth Coding)

+Session 7 contains the following files:
+> 1. VasudevChatterjee_ERAV2_Session7.ipynb: This is the main file from which the code will get executed.
+This is designed like a Jupyter/Google Colab notebook.
+All 3 model files are called in this, and the target, result and analysis are mentioned in the notebook.
+> 2. model_1.py, model_2.py, model_3.py: These contains the actual neural network architecture.
+Each model file corresponds to a separate model built in a progressive fashion.
+> 3. utils.py: Contains all utility functions related to training and testing the model.
+Getting the summary of the model, and transforming the data

 ## Session 6 (Advanced architectures)
 ### Part 1